 - Lastly, you may want to try pulling the cooker away from the wall, unplugging the power cord, and removing the back panel by taking the screws out with a screwdriver.
 Then examine the spark module for any misplaced wires, or any signs of damage.

-If you need a new part for your hob, or if you have any questions for our team of kitchen appliance experts, please feel free to contact us today.
+If you need a new part for your hob, or if you have any questions for our team of kitchen appliance experts, please feel free to get in touch!

 As you probably know by now, we’re massive foodies here at Cooker Spare Parts.
 As if to prove it, we’ve come up with a list of our 5 favourite British-based food blogs so you can start to enjoy them too.
 Get ready to salivate…